yu-lab-vt/AQuA2-Fiji/README.md

 In Fiji menu, select "Plugins -> AQuA2".
 Then everything would be similar to MATLAB GUI of AQuA2.
 For GUI instructions, please visit [the main repository](https://github.com/yu-lab-vt/AQuA2).

-# TODO Note:

-* Since the watershed packages in MATLAB and Fiji have some differences, the results may differ a little bit.
-Will unify these algorithms later.

 # Update:
+* 2024-02-22: Synchronize the watershed function in both MATLAB and Fiji versions.
+Now thte results of two versions are the same.

 * 2024-01-18: Update files for Linux and Mac systems.